tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/播放器 SDK 文档/超级播放器 Android V3_intl_en.md

 ## Overview

-The Superplayer SDK for Android is a player component used to play back videos in VOD.
+The superplayer SDK for Android is a player component used to play back videos in VOD.
 It can implement powerful playback functionality similar to Tencent Video with just a few lines of code.

 * Basic features: landscape/portrait mode switch, definition selection, gestures, small window playback, etc.
 * Advanced features: video buffering, software/hardware decoding switch, adjustable-speed playback, video thumbnails, DRM-encrypted playback, etc.

-The Superplayer SDK supports more formats and has better compatibility and functionality than system-default players.
+The superplayer SDK supports more formats and has better compatibility and functionality than system-default players.
 In addition, it features instant playback on splash screen and low latency.

 ## SDK Download

-The VOD Superplayer SDK for Android can be downloaded [here](https://github.com/tencentyun/SuperPlayer_Android).
+The VOD superplayer SDK for Android can be downloaded [here](https://github.com/tencentyun/SuperPlayer_Android).

 ## Quick Integration

-It takes just a few simple steps to integrate with the VOD Superplayer SDK for video playback.
+It takes just a few simple steps to integrate with the VOD superplayer SDK for video playback.

 ### aar integration